Defending Prismacolor Soft-Core Colored Pencils - An Artist & Teacher Speaks Out

 Well, that’s a problem.

-I gave you a supply list with Prismacolor Soft Core pencils on it, which means I'm recommending them as the best brand of colored pencils for my class.
+I'm literally recommending them as the best brand of colored pencils for my class.

-You like the look of my work, right?
-I’m telling you which colored pencils I used.
+I’m telling you exactly which pencils I used.

 How do I respond politely to this?